DavidKHahn/Algorithms-DS/Big-O/README.md

     - During interviews we generally drop the constants as the long the line is linear then Big O should be represented as o(n).

 - Rule 3: Different terms for inputs
+    - Make sure to know that we have different arrays or notations for each array (different inputs have different variables).
+Any step that happens in same indentation you add if nested then you multiply.

 - Rule 4: Drop Non Dominants